strategineer/personal-website/content/blog/2024-07-27/index.md

 # Betrayal at Club Low

 Goofy tabletop-esque heist game, essentially.
 Does what it says on the tin, and is very funny.

+# Factorio Space Age

+...

+# Doom Eternal

+...
+They've taken the core of Doom and made a AAA game out of it.
+What did you expect?
+It's good and feels like old Doom while being something else entirely at the same time.
+It's fun as hell.